-3.2 The Study's Shortcomings
+The Study's Shortcomings

-Based on these observations, and others below, many criticisms can be leveled at this study (for example, see Sutherland, 1998; General Accounting Office, 1998).
-It also should be noted that the authors were aware of many of its shortcomings and cite them in the body of the Report and its appendices.
-The argument here is not that the staffs of these national laboratories didn't know what they were doing, or that they hid the blemishes from the diligent reader.
-The central critique is that the 5-Lab Study is not an appropriate vehicle for analysis of the policy question which its main conclusion addresses, i.e., how costly it would be to return to 1990 U.S. carbon emissions by 2010.
-A look at the details of just three of the many components of the analysis-for automobile fuel economy, building efficiency, and reduction of coal use in electric power-will illustrate the cause for concern.
+Based on these observations, and others below, many criticisms can be leveled at the Five-Labs study (for example, see Sutherland 1998, U.S. General Accounting Office 1998).
+It also should be noted that the authors were aware of many of its shortcomings and cite them in the body of the study and its appendices.
+The argument here is not that the staffs of these national laboratories did not know what they were doing, or that they hid the blemishes from the diligent reader.
+The central critique is that the Five-Labs study is not an appropriate vehicle for analysis of the policy question which its main conclusion addresses, i.e., how costly it would be to return to 1990 U.S. carbon emissions by 2010.
+A look at the details of just three of the many components of the analysis-for automobile fuel economy,

+Table 1 Forecast for Carbon Reduction Below the 2010 Baseline Millions of metric tons of carbon building efficiency, and reduction of coal use in electric power-will illustrate the cause for concern.